About No Mow Lawn

 An Eco Lawn Alternative

 A truly healthy lawn is one that can be enjoyed by all, without worrying about the effects of contact with weed-killing chemicals or aggressive fertilizers.
 The application of nitrogen fertilizers can actually damage fine fescue turf, and is strongly discouraged.
 No Mow grass is particularly well suited to growing on dry, sandy or rocky soils with low nitrogen levels.
-Nitrogen fertilizer stimulates leafy growth, which only increases the need for mowing.
 Additional fertilization is not needed to support the growth of a healthy No Mow turf.